-Welcome to Episode 14 of Leader Talk!
-In this episode we spoke to Catherine Cannuli, the Head Coach of the women’s Western Sydney Wanderers team in the A-league.
+Welcome back to Leader Talk!
+In episode 14, we spoke to Catherine Cannuli, the Head Coach of the women’s Western Sydney Wanderers team in the A-league.

 In our chat this week we spoke about how to manage a team of people effectively, the importance of respect, and the importance of resilience.

-Authored by Catherine Cannuli, the Head Coach of the women's Western Sydney Wanderers team in the A-league.
+Authored by Catherine Cannuli, the Head Coach of the women’s Western Sydney Wanderers.

 Growing up in an Italian-Australian household, a love of football was ingrained in me from a young age.
 At eight years old, I began training with the Marconi boys soccer team, before joining their team a year later.
 Back then, there were no girls’ teams that I could join, but that didn’t make being part of the boys’ team an uncontroversial option.
 There were a lot of disgruntled parents who didn’t like seeing me out on the pitch.
 Now, I can look back and say that even at a young age, I was breaking down barriers.

 Once I turned 13, SDSFA banned me from playing with the boys’ team and I was forced to join the Open Women’s league, which was a massive jump both mentally and physically.
 Afterwards, I was accepted into the NSW Institute of Sport program for football, which led me to play for the highest league in Australia, the A-league, and represent Australia, by playing for the Matildas.